kleijnweb/swagger-bundle/README.md

                         roles: 'IS_AUTHENTICATED_FULLY'
 ```

-With JWT enabled, SwaggerBundle will configure `access_control` to match Swagger paths, and require the `IS_AUTHENTICATED_FULLY` role.

-When using `SecurityDefinition` type `oauth2`, it would be possible to translate *scopes* to Symfony roles and add them to the user.
-This is not currently implemented (yet).
+When using `SecurityDefinition` type `oauth2`, it would be possible to translate *scopes* to Symfony roles, add them to the user, and automatically configure `access_control`.
+This is not currently implemented (yet, see [#15](https://github.com/kleijnweb/swagger-bundle/issues/15)).

 # Developing